openingscience/book/_posts/2013-08-02-open_science_one_term_five_schools_of_thought.md

 Neylon and Wu (2009), in a general text on the requirements for Open Science, elaborate more on Web 2.0 tools that facilitate and accelerate scientific discovery.
-According to them, tools'' *“*whether they be social networking sites, electronic laboratory notebooks, or controlled vocabularies, must be built to help scientists do what they are already doing, not what the tool designer feels they should be doing''” (ibid.,
+According to them, tools “*whether they be social networking sites, electronic laboratory notebooks, or controlled vocabularies, must be built to help scientists do what they are already doing, not what the tool designer feels they should be doing*” (ibid.,
 p.
 543).
 The authors thereby regard the implementation of Web 2.0 tools in close relation to the existing scientific practice.
 Following this, scientific tools can only foster scientific discovery if they tie in